 Guide to Planning Your Hike

-The Chilkoot Trailhead Parking area in Dyea allows for parking and access to the trailhead for day use hiking this summer.
 The National Park Service continues repairs on the trail along the lower Taiya watershed as park staff rebuild bridges and infrastructure after the severe flooding last fall on the U.S. side of the trail.
-The Chilkoot Trail is closed 100 feet on either side of the Steel One Bridge at mile 1.53 of the Chilkoot Trail where it is impassable.

-The Canadian side of the trail is open to permitted hiking and camping through Canada only via the Parks Canada Reservation Line (1-800-661.0486 Canada and U.S./ 1-867-667-3910 overseas
+The Canadian side of the trail is open to permitted hiking and camping through Canada only via the Parks Canada Reservation Line (1-800-661.0486 Canada and U.S./ 1-867-667-3910 overseas).

 Visit our keyboard shortcuts docs for details